Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 Template 5: The Diversity & Inclusion Outreach

-Subject: {{firstName}}—{{role}} at a company that walks the talk on diversity
+Subject: {{firstName}} — {{role}} at a company that walks the talk on diversity

 Hi {{firstName}},

-I'm reaching out because we're intentionally building a diverse {{department}} team, and your background in {{experience}} stands out.
+I'm reaching out because we're intentionally building a diverse {{department}}

 Our diversity metrics (published quarterly):